 That's it!
 You can add any sauce, such as serving this delicious piccata sauce, enjoy this perfectly seared salmon over a salad, or even the next day with pasta!

 A perfect meal for a special occasion or an easy weeknight meal.

-If you like you can bake the salmon on a baking sheet (or sheet pan) and make the sauce separately.
+You can bake the salmon on a baking sheet (or sheet pan) and make the sauce separately.
 Then, spoon the sauce on top of the salmon.

 You can also cook the salmon on your outdoor grill and add the sauce after the salmon is cooked.

-Fresh Salmon vs Frozen Salmon
+Fresh Salmon vs. Frozen Salmon

-Frozen wild salmon is sometimes considered better than fresh salmon because it's frozen fresh off the boat and then shipped.
+Frozen wild salmon is sometimes better than fresh salmon because it's frozen fresh off the boat and then shipped.